home-assistant/home-assistant.io/source/_integrations/fritz.markdown

 <div class='note'>
-If "Add all devices as tracker" is selected during setup, option "automatically add new devices" will also be enabled and all devices will be selected to be tracked.
+If "Add all devices as tracker" is selected during setup, the option "automatically add new devices" will also be enabled and all devices will be selected to be tracked.

-The option "automatically add new devices" and selection of devices to be tracked, can be changed via UI under integrations configuration.
+The option "automatically add new devices" and the selection of devices to be tracked, can be changed via the UI under integrations configuration.
 </div>

 ## Username